 Teams naturally tend to specialize over time, given the opportunity.
-There is no fundamental problem with specialized teams as long as there is no à priori partitioning of product development that precludes any team from working on some part of the system outside of their usual purview.
+There is no fundamental problem with specialized teams as long as there is no a priori partitioning of product development that precludes any team from working on some part of the system outside of its usual purview.
 For example, when there is coupling between the infotainment system and the brake system, that may create a security leak.
 A design shortcoming allows a hacker to commandeer the car by first seizing control of the infotainment system, and then using the security flaw to take over the brake or accelerator.
 Either the infotainment or brake system teams should be able to work outside their area to deal with the issue from the market perspective, rather than from any single technology perspective.
 Teams estimate with the knowledge that they will freely work with each other during implementation.
 And though specialization can bring focus, it cannot be an excuse for any team or individual to refuse a PBI for inclusion in a Sprint.

 Each specialized team estimates and develops items within its realm of specialization.
 Other PBI stakeholders will inform these estimates as necessary with their input.
 For example, you can elicit these stakeholders’ input by first asking the specialized team to make an initial estimation pass and then subsequently refining the estimates in areas outside the team’s experience, inviting external stakeholders as necessary.
 Many alternative approaches work just as well.